JamesClayfield/JamesClayfield/README.md

 -  🌍 **Location:** From Switzerland, studying in Madrid
 -  🎓 **Studying:** MSc Business Analytics and Big Data.

+Currently working as a Data Science intern at Ryanair✈.

 #### Hobbies
 - Handball🤾🏼‍♂️